RaphaeleL/Fulani/README.md

 Potential enhancements for the language include:

-- Array support
-- For loops
 - User-defined types/structures
 - More built-in functions
 - Standard library
+- Improved error handling and diagnostics

 ## License